A Visual Guide to React Rendering - useMemo

 directly, the Child still re-renders.
 That’s because the options

 prop is an object.
-And we know from the previous chapter that objects are non-primitive values - they compare by reference.
-Therefore the Child always re-renders because options !== options
+And we know from the previous chapter that objects are non-primitive values - they are compared by reference.
+Therefore, the Child always re-renders because options !== options

-, regardless of how we calculate showSidebar
+, regardless of how we calculate the showSidebar

 value.
 There are two ways to prevent the Child from re-rendering.